Ipoh Street Art & Mural Art In Ipoh

 Small Kopi-O Mural Art At Ipoh Old Town – Photo by Travelswithsun

-Other Ipoh Street Art At Ipoh Old Town
+Other Street Art In Ipoh Old Town

 As you explore the tourist hotspots like Concubine Lane, you’re sure to bump into some of these: